 Supporting Your Child in the Early Years

 It is important that children understand and are able to count to 10.
-There is a lot to counting.
 It would be helpful if you could practice this skill with your children at home.

 These are the stages that a child goes through in order to understand counting:

-- They can count in order to about five but can’t do anything else yet
+- They can count out loud, in order, to about five but can’t do anything else yet

 - They can tell you how many there are in a group or set

-- They can tell you how many there are when objects are placed in different positions without recounting them, e.g. "there are 6 because you haven't taken any away or added any"
+- They can tell you how many there are when objects are placed in different positions without re-counting them, e.g. "there are still 6 because you haven't taken any away or added any"

 - They can recognise numbers (written numerals) to 10